 Anxiety disorders can also be affected by:

-• Physical health conditions including issues with the thyroid or heart rhythm
+• Physical health conditions, including issues with the thyroid or heart rhythm

 • Caffeine or other medications that impact mood and energy